locnnil/workshop/README.md

 ### Prerequisites

-Workspace relies on LXD to orchestrate contatainers.
+Workspace relies on LXD to orchestrate containers.
 To install and configure LXD:

 ```sh
 sudo snap install lxd